Popular fabrics suitable for laser cutting

 Video Display - Denim Fabric Laser Cut

-Engraving, marking, and cutting can be realized in a single processing
+>> Multi-Functionality: Engraving, marking, and cutting can all be accomplished in a single processing step, streamlining your workflow.

 Comparison | Laser Cutter, Knife, and Die Cutter